st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 ```
 ---

-## 3. Logging of Runs Information
+## 3. Logging Run Information

-After starting a run, you can log several pieces of information that are critical for analyzing and comparing model performance.
+After starting a run, you can log several types of information that are critical for analyzing and comparing model performance.
 In MLflow, you can log various types of data during a run, including:

 ### 1. Parameters

-You can record not only the hyperparameters used to train the model, but also other aspects such as parameters of the dataset and process configurations.
+You can record not only the hyperparameters used to train the model but also other aspects such as dataset parameters and process configurations.

 ```python
 # Model parameters log